-Some written off vehicles can be repaired, inspected to ensure they’re roadworthy, and then re-registered.
-However, it will never hold the same value again, due to the fact it has a history as a repairable write off.
-You can sometimes organise with your insurer to keep your vehicle if it’s a repairable write off.
+Some written-off vehicles can be repaired, inspected to ensure they’re roadworthy and then re-registered.
+However, it will never hold the same value again, due to the fact it has a history as a repairable write-off.
+You can sometimes organise with your insurer to keep your vehicle if it’s a repairable write-off.

-Airbags, antilock brakes, parking sensors – all these things are considered safety features, because they actively work to keep you safe while you’re behind the wheel of your car.
+Airbags, antilock brakes, parking sensors – all these things are considered safety features because they actively work to keep you safe while you’re behind the wheel of your car.

-Third party property cover
+Third Party Property cover

 Vehicle identification number (VIN)

-Write off (or total loss)
+Write-off (or total loss)

-Anything of value inside the car, for example if you left a wallet or handbag on the seat.
+Anything of value inside the car.
+For example, if you left a wallet or handbag on the seat.

-A young driver is typically classified as being under the age of 25 (or 30, even under 40, depending on the policy).
-Inexperienced drivers are statistically more likely to claim on their car insurance policy than experienced drivers.
+Young or inexperienced drivers are statistically more likely to claim on their car insurance policy than experienced drivers.
 Because of this, insurers charge higher premiums for young drivers to compensate for the additional risk they’re taking on.